- Microsoft Defender Vulnerability Management

 Track who closed the remediation activity with the "Completed by" column on the Remediation page.

 - Email address: The email of the person who manually completed the task

 - System confirmation: The task was automatically completed (all devices remediated)

-- N/A: Information is not available because we don't know how this older task was completed
+- N/A: Information isn't available because we don't know how this older task was completed

 Top remediation activities in the dashboard